Tell us how you got to Austin and then started selling medical practices.

-A couple things come to mind.
-As a side bar, my brother is a recently retired ENT doctor who practiced 30 years in Austin.
+A couple of things come to mind.
+As a sidebar, my brother is a recently retired ENT doctor who practiced for 30 years in Austin.
 I believe his story is a great testament to the trend I have noticed that doctors have no control over their pricing.

 What does that mean?